 The light seemed to follow us.
 It was transparent.
 Finally I raised my shotgun and let it have both barrels.

-A little story by Kenneth Arnold entitled “Phantom Lights in Nevada” came out in the Fall 1948, FATE Magazine.
+A little story by Kenneth Arnold entitled “Phantom Lights in Nevada” came out in a fall, 1948, FATE Magazine.
 (Also see “Lights Without Flame.”
-August-September FATE.)
-I wish to verify Mr. Arnold’s story with one of my own and, at the same time, to point out that these mysterious lights are not confined to Nevada alone.
-To my certain knowledge, we had these same lights away back before 1900 and since in the Texas and Oklahoma Panhandles and also in the lower parts of Kansas.
+August-September FATE) I wish to verify Mr. Arnold’s story with one of my own and, at the same time, to point out that these mysterious lights are not confined to Nevada alone.
+To my certain knowledge we had these same lights away back before 1900 and since in the Texas and Oklahoma Panhandles and also in the lower parts of Kansas.

 “Jim,” I asked, “who do you suppose is tramping across the country with a lantern at this time of night?”

 “Just a ghost light,” Jim explained, as casually as if he slept with them.
 “From what I can find out this country has always been pestered with them.
 They’re spooky all right.
 Can’t get a cow pony near one.
 Nothing slower than lightning can catch up to them.
 They can turn off and on whenever it suits them.
 No one knows what they are.
 But since they don’t do any damage we pay them no mind.
-Speaking for myself, I don’t intend to get too friendly with the critters!”
+Speaking for myself, I can’t lost any of them and, furthermore, I don’t intend to get too friendly with the critters!”

 Several times that summer I saw strange lights at a distance but I never was able to get anywhere near one.
 Then, one night as I was coming home from Liberal, Kans., with a load of lumber, a luminous globe of light, somewhat larger than a man’s head, sprang into sight on the road about ten feet ahead of the team.
 The horses, badly frightened, jumped sideways, crowding a front wheel beneath the wagon and nearly upsetting the load of lumber.